Lifts of simple curves in finite regular coverings of closed surfaces: Introduction

 Since writing the first version of this paper, there has been much progress on answering Question \ref{Mainquestion} and related questions.
-The existence of counterexamples to part (i) of Question \ref{Mainquestion} was shown independently in \cite{Quantumreps}.
-In \cite{Quantumreps}, existence of counterexamples follows indirectly from a construction of particular linear representations of the fundamental group.\\
+By using quantum $\mathrm{SO}(3)$-representations coming from TQFT, the authors of \cite{Quantumreps} show that equality in part (i) of Question \ref{Mainquestion} does not always hold.
+However, such covers are not explicitly constructed in~\cite{Quantumreps}.\\